Features new to Windows Vista: Windows Mail

 Windows Mail replaces Outlook Express and introduces fundamental revisions to the storage architecture and security mechanisms.
-It is intended to be a significantly more secure offering than Outlook Express by including Bayesian spam filtering, email attachment blocking, junk email filtering functionality of Microsoft Exchange, the Phishing Filter of Internet Explorer 7, and top-level domain blocking.
+It is intended to be a significantly more secure offering than Outlook Express by including Bayesian spam filtering, email attachment blocking, the junk email filtering functionality of Microsoft Exchange, the new Phishing Filter of Internet Explorer 7, and top-level domain blocking functionality that was previously exclusive to Microsoft Outlook.
 Windows Mail additionally eliminates the single point of failure design of Outlook Express.

 Windows Media Center

 Windows Media Center in Windows Vista is available in the Home Premium and Ultimate editions and has been upgraded significantly from Windows XP Media Center Edition 2005.
 The interface has undergone a revision where each button in the main menu includes sections that, when selected, provide submenus that extend horizontally outward.
 These submenu options are presented as a grid, with each providing album art for tracks, or thumbnails for photos, television shows, and videos; while playing, live content is overlaid in the background during user interface navigation.
 Examples of other new features of Windows Media Center include: